jdduke/three_cpp/README.md

 TODO: Test with GLES (Android/iOS/NACL)

-### Compatibility ###
+## Dependencies ##
+* CMake
+* SDL and GLEW for the examples (included for Windows)

+## Supported Platforms ##

-You'll need a sufficiently modern C++11 compiler; Clang 3.1, GCC 4.6.3+, or (debateable) MSVC 2012.
+You'll need a sufficiently modern C++11 compiler:
+* >= Clang 3.1
+* >= GCC 4.6.3
+* (debateable) MSVC 2012

-Most functionality tested and working on Mint 13 with GCC 4.6.3, Windows 7 with both MSVC 2012 and MinGW (GCC 4.8 and 4.7) and OSX with Clang 3.1.
+Most functionality tested and working on:
+* Mint 13 with GCC 4.6.3
+* Win 7 with both MSVC 2012 and MinGW (GCC 4.8 and 4.7)
+* OSX with Clang 3.1

 Some examples might be a little flaky on any given platform.
 MSVC 2012 is really a pain to support (no variadics, no initializer lists, no default/deleted functions, no constexpr etc...), and support may be dropped at some point in the future.

 ## FAQ ##

 * Why on earth would you do this?
-    * It started as an exercise to 1) dive into a popular Javascript library of medium size, 2) play with C++11 and 3) offend as many programmers as possible
+    * It started as an exercise to 1) dive into a popular Javascript library of medium size, 2) play with C++11 and 3) offend as many programmers as possible.
-* But, but, C++ is lame!?
+* But, but, C++ is so... its very existence troubles my spirit... why not target awesome language X?!
-    * Neat!
-* And Javascript is the devil!
+    * For the kids.
-    * Clearly!